On the Detection of Shared Data Manipulation in Distributed Optimization: Background

-To use ADMM algorithm~\eqref{eq:consensus_admm} to solve OPF problems~\eqref{eq:acopf}, consider the case when there are multiple agents defined by the set~$\mathcal{A}$, each of which operates a partitioned subset of the buses $\mathcal{N}_i \subset \mathcal{N}, i\in\mathcal{A}$ along with the corresponding connected elements, i.e., generators $\mathcal{G}_j$, loads~$\mathcal{L}_j$, and shunts~$\mathcal{H}_j, \forall j\in \mathcal{N}_i$.
-While OPF problem's objective function~\eqref{eq:objective} is separable, the variables and constraints are coupled.
-To eliminate the coupling, we introduce auxiliary variables corresponding to the bus voltage phasors for each boundary bus and the power flows on each branch connecting two buses from different agents.
-Each agent has a copy of the coupled constraints and variables in addition to consistency constraints between the coupled variables and the corresponding auxiliary variables.
-The consensus OPF problem thus has the form of~\eqref{eq:consensus_form} with $\mathcal{X}_i = \Omega_i, \forall i\in\mathcal{A}$, i.e., the set of OPF constraints in~\eqref{eq:acopf}, and can therefore be solved using the ADMM algorithm~\eqref{eq:consensus_admm}.
-However, the ADMM convergence guarantee is limited to convex problems, which is not the case for the OPF problem in~\eqref{eq:acopf}.
+To solve OPF problems~\eqref{eq:dcopf} using the ADMM algorithm~\eqref{eq:consensus_admm}, consider the case where there are multiple agents defined by the set~$\mathcal{A}$, each of which operates a partitioned subset of the buses $\mathcal{N}_i \subset \mathcal{N}, i\in\mathcal{A}$ along with the corresponding connected elements, i.e., generators $\mathcal{G}_j$ and loads~$\mathcal{L}_j$, $\forall j\in \mathcal{N}_i$.
+Although the objective function of the OPF problem~\eqref{eq:objective} is separable, the variables and constraints are coupled.
+To eliminate the coupling, we introduce auxiliary variables corresponding to the power flows of each branch that connects two partitions and the voltages of the boundary buses.
+Each agent takes a copy of the coupled constraints and variables in addition to consistency constraints between the coupled variables and the corresponding auxiliary variables.
+The consensus OPF problem thus has the form of~\eqref{eq:consensus_form} with $\mathcal{X}_i = \Omega_i, \forall i\in\mathcal{A}$, i.e., the set of OPF constraints in~\eqref{eq:dcopf}, and can be solved using the ADMM algorithm~\eqref{eq:consensus_admm}.
+The ADMM convergence guarantee is limited to convex problems, such as the DCOPF problem in~\eqref{eq:dcopf}.
 Nonetheless, empirical results show that the ADMM algorithm frequently converges to good solutions for non-convex OPF problems~\cite{6917065}.
-Further, other convex OPF formulations that use various linearization and relaxation methods can be solved using ADMM with convergence guarantees.